NithinSangsi/Vinandii---dil-ka-Swadhh/README.md

   ⏮️⏭️ Previous / Next buttons to switch between tracks

+  🔀🔂 Shuffle / replay (1,2, and infinte times)

   📀 Playlist view with song names, durations, and album art

-  📊 Progress bar to seek through a song
+  📊 Progress bar to seek through a song and sounf adjustement progress bar

   🎬 Animated GIF when music is playing

 # How It Works (Code Focus)

-  vinandii.js initializes an Audio object and manages song playback.
+  script.js initializes an Audio object and manages song playback.

   Event listeners handle play, pause, progress updates, and seeking.